 - Formation of thrombi (blood clots in the circulatory system).

-Effects of Cocaine on the Respiratory System
+The Effects of Cocaine on the Nose & Lungs (Respiratory System)

 There is a lengthy list of negative effects that cocaine can have on the respiratory system, and many of these risks arise as a result of inhaling it.
 Cocaine can be inhaled through the nose (e.g., “snorting”) as well as smoked in freebase form, or crack cocaine.